TMKSpace/MurkaBot/README.md

-# KitBot - An Bot for Discord made on Node.js
+# MurkaBot - Bot for Discord made on TypeScript

+### Original bot made by Murka124

 Made for OUR(TMKSpace) servers.